Certifying 3-Edge-Connectivity: Introduction

 \section{Introduction}

-Advanced graph algorithms answer complex yes-no questions such as ``Is this graph planar?'' or ``Is this graph $k$-vertex-connected?''. \LV{These algorithms}\SV{They} are not only nontrivial to implement, it is also difficult to test their implementations\LV{ extensively}, as usually only small test sets are available.
+Advanced graph algorithms answer complex yes-no questions such as ``Is this graph planar?'' or ``Is this graph $k$-vertex-connected?''.
+These algorithms are not only nontrivial to implement, it is also difficult to test their implementations extensively, as usually only small test sets are available.
 It is hence possible that bugs persist unrecognized for a long time.
-An example is the\LV{ implementation of the} linear time planarity test of Hopcroft and Tarjan~\cite{HT} in LEDA~\cite{Mehlhorn1999}.
-A bug\LV{ in the implementation} was discovered only after two years of intensive use.
+An example is the implementation of the linear time planarity test of Hopcroft and Tarjan~\cite{HT} in LEDA~\cite{Mehlhorn1999}.
+A bug in the implementation was discovered only after two years of intensive use.

 \emph{Certifying algorithms}~\cite{McConnell2011} approach this problem by computing an additional \emph{certificate} that proves the correctness of the answer.
 This may, e.g., be either a 2-coloring or an odd cycle for testing bipartiteness, or either a planar embedding or a Kuratowski subgraph for testing planarity.
 Certifying algorithms are designed such that checking the correctness of the certificate is substantially simpler than solving the original problem.
-Ideally, checking the correctness is so simple that the implementation of the checking routine allows for a formal verification.
-In that case, the solution of \emph{every instance} is \emph{correct by a formal proof}~\cite{FormalVerification}.
+Ideally, checking the correctness is so simple that the implementation of the checking routine allows for a formal verification~\cite{FormalVerification,Verification-CertComps-AutoCorres-Simpl}.

 Our main result is a linear time certifying algorithm for $3$-edge-connectivity based on a result of Mader~\cite{Mader1978}.
 He showed that every 3-edge-connected graph can be obtained from $K_2^3$, the graph consisting of two vertices and three parallel edges, by a sequence of three simple operations that each introduce one edge and, trivially, preserve 3-edge-connectivity.
 We show how to compute such a sequence in linear time for $3$-edge-connected graphs.
 If the input graph is not $3$-edge-connected, a $2$-edge-cut is computed.
 The previous algorithms~\cite{Galil1991,Nagamochi1992a,Taoka1992,Tsin2007,Tsin2009} for deciding 3-edge-connectivity are not certifying; they deliver a 2-edge-cut for graphs that are not 3-edge-connected but no certificate in the yes-case.